Isaiah 53 - Outline of Isaiah (Book Notes menu page)

 In Himself, our sin met the judgment deserved, at a specific point in time. cp.
 Luk 23:33,34; 1Tim 2:5,6; Titus 2:14; Heb 9:24-28

-The HB tense of the words 'made intercession' indicates that His intercession is continuously active, for all, in any age, who come unto God by Him (Heb 7:25).
+The HB tense of the words 'made intercession' indicates that His intercession is continuously active, throughout the ages, for all sinners who approach the holy God through faith in Christ (Heb 7:25).

 He is the Lamb of God who takes away the sin of the world (Joh 1:29).